vvoovv/blosm/README.md

 Polygons with holes are supported!

 ## Installation
 [Buy](https://gumroad.com/l/blender-osm) the addon for just 2.85$ or download a free version from [here](https://github.com/vvoovv/blender-osm/archive/master.zip).
 In either case you will get a zip archive.
+Do not unpack it!
 Install it via the usual Blender way:
+* Delete the previous version of the addon if you have one:
+    * _File → User Preferences... → Addons_
+    * Type _osm_ in the search box in the top left corner of the _Addons_ tab to find the addon
+    * Press _Remove_ button in the GUI box with the header _Import-Export: Import OpenStreetMap (.osm)_
 * _File → User Preferences... → Addons → Install from File..._
 * Find the zip archive in your file system and press _Install from File..._ button
 * Enable the addon by checking the _Enable an addon_